-• Write routinely over extended time frames (time for research, reflection and revisions) and shorter time frames (a single sitting or a day or two)
+Write routinely over extended time frames (time for research, reflection and revisions) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.

 See Scope and Sequence Writing Chart, Addendum C, for more information for Pre-K through 4th.